Role of magnetic ions in the thermal Hall effect of the paramagnetic insulator TmVO$_{4}$: INTRODUCTION

 The insulator \TVO exhibits a rich set of phenomena at low temperatures.
-It undergoes a cooperative Jahn-Teller phase transition at $T =T_{D} \simeq 2$~K in zero field, and at $H = H_{D}$ $\simeq 0.5$~T at $T = 0$ (for $H//c$) \cite{vinograd_shirer_massat_2022}.
-The ordered state consists of a simultaneous ferroquadrupole order of the local 4f electronic orbitals of each Tm atom, accompanied by a structural transition, by which the crystal structure goes from tetragonal at high temperatures (I41/amd spacegroup [21]) to orthorhombic at low temperatures \cite{PhysRevB.104.205137, Field_tuned_FQ, vinograd_shirer_massat_2022, nian2023spinecho, zic2023giant}.
+It undergoes a cooperative Jahn-Teller phase transition at $T =T_{\mathrm{D}} \simeq 2$~K in zero field, and at $H = H_{\mathrm{D}} \simeq 0.5$~T at $T = 0$ (for $H // c$) \cite{vinograd_shirer_massat_2022}.
+(Note that we use $H$ as a shorthand notation for $\mu_{0}H$.)
+The ordered state consists of a simultaneous ferroquadrupole order of the local 4$f$ electronic orbitals of each Tm atom, accompanied by a structural transition, by which the crystal structure goes from tetragonal at high temperature ($I$41/$amd$ space group [21]) to orthorhombic at low temperature \cite{PhysRevB.104.205137, Field_tuned_FQ, vinograd_shirer_massat_2022, nian2023spinecho, zic2023giant}.
 However, no magnetically ordered state has been reported in \TVO \cite{vinograd_shirer_massat_2022}.
-Our own study will focus on temperatures above $T_{D}$.
+Our own study will focus on temperatures above $T_{\mathrm{D}}$.